 Our 2016 world is so different.

 Lee has welded his way through approximately 20 workshops or buildings and miles of iron fence rows, a trade he kept fresh from his high school ag classes years ago.
+Welding information, can be found if you click for more info.
 He purchased a tire machine to fix flats produced by the hazards of their context.
 He farms.
 He is trained in vegetation management, an additional component of his county road maintenance position.
 He’s a father and a husband.

 He does what he needs to “to get by.”